merlinfuchs/embed-generator/README.md

 If you want to include the frontend files in the backend binary (recommended):

 ```
+cd backend
 cargo build --release
 ```

 Otherwise you will need a HTTP server like Nginx to server the frontend for you:

 ```
+cd backend
 cargo build --release --no-default-features
 ```

 ### Install databases

-Install MongoDB and Redis on your server.
+Install MongoDB and Redis on your device.
 I'm sure you can find instructions online!

 ### Configure the server